ToddDevRepo/nc-news-api/README.md

 PGDATABASE=nc_news_test

+You can also add other postgres environment variables PGUser=your-pg-username PGPASSWORD=your-pg-user-password

+### Setup PostgreSQL for Windows

+1. Install postgres for Windows
+2. Add path to postgres bin folder to environment variables paths.
+Make sure system32 is there too.
+E.g., add following to path:
+   C:\Program Files\PostgreSQL\16\bin\;C:\Windows\System32\;

+3. You can login using superuser (postgres): `$ psql -U postgres`.
+Use the password that you setup when you installed postgres.
+To exit, type `\\q`.
+To avoid using -U every time you enter psql, change the default user to 'postgres' by creating a PGUser environment system variable.
+   PGUser:postgres

 ### Create and Seed the Database

 Before attempting to create your databases, ensure Postgres is running.
+(For Windows: Win + R then type services.msc.
+Find the service and if not running, start it.)

 You can create your local development and test databases by entering the command: